KogarashiNetwork/Kogarashi/book/7_0_frequent_errors.md

 - `error[E0603]: module "group" is private`
 - `error[E0512]: cannot transmute between types of different sizes, or dependently-sized types`
 - `error[E0432]: unresolved import sp_core::to_substrate_wasm_fn_return_value`
+- `error: failed to parse manifest at failed to parse the version requirement '0.11 ' for dependency 'parking_lot'`

 Explaining causes and remedies.